What is the Law Regarding Employment in Rochester?

 "At-Will" vs. Contract Employment Terms

-Majority of the time employment is considered to be "at-will", although in some instances there might be an employment contract between the employer and employee for a set period of time.
-"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
-Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Rochester employee and employer.
+"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a specific reason, so long as the termination does not violate the law Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Rochester employee and employer.

 Anti-Discrimination laws in Rochester